jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-2. Click on the explore now button in each carousel item and verify that it takes the user to the relevant destination details page.
+2. Click on the explore now button in each carousel item and verify that it takes the user to the relevant holiday's details page.

     - Outcome: Pass